diedeno/NoteMappers/Reference Manual.md

 A description of each NoteMapper plugin follows.
 You can access much of the same information within a plugin by clicking on its Help button.

-## Note to Note {#note-to-note}
+## Note to Note (#note-to-note)

 Use the **From**/**To** input boxes across the top of the Map Input window to assign a new value (letter-name and optional accidental) to a note in every octave throughout the music you are processing.
 Add as many assignments as the map requires.
-Then click **Apply **to process the currently selected passage, or the entire score if nothing is selected.
+Then click **Apply** to process the currently selected passage, or the entire score if nothing is selected.

 An overview of the map is provided on the right side of the window.
 Click **remove** to delete an individual assignment from the map.
 Click the **Sort** button to sort the entire overview alphabetically, from A-double-flat through G-double-sharp.